 Universites and HeppSY+

-After a successful first and second year running the HeppSY+ programme, De Warenne Academy are now in their third year of working with HeppSY+ to offer a wide range of higher education activities and sessions to students in Years 9-13 which will excite, inspire and encourage our students to consider Higher Education as one of their future career options.
+After a successful 3 years running the HeppSY+ programme, De Warenne Academy are now in their fourth year of working with HeppSY+ to offer a wide range of higher education activities and sessions to students in Years 9-13 which will excite, inspire and encourage our students to consider Higher Education as one of their future career options.

 HeppSY+ work in partnership with schools to increase the number of young people progressing to higher education